|Fast Facts: Thanksgiving|

 Thanksgiving is a national holiday that is celebrated primarily in North America.
-It's celebrated on the third Thursday in November in the United States and on the second Tuesday in October in Canada.
+It's celebrated on the fourth Thursday in November in the United States and on the second Monday in October in Canada.

 The story of the "first Thanksgiving" in 1621 began when colonists at Plymouth went out "fowling," probably for food like geese and ducks rather than the harder-to-catch turkeys, since they reported they "in one day killed as much as... served the company almost a week."
 Other items on the menu probably included fish, eels, shellfish, stews, vegetables, and beer.
 This led to the first Thanksgiving dinner.